paragkapoorcs/pk1/automation/readme.md

     -   Set the name of the pipeline's

-    -   Change the path of the json files according to download location
+    -   Change the path of the JSON files according to download location

     -   Set the macros as the pipelines